Islandora/documentation/docs/user-documentation/glossary.md

 ## GLAM
 Acronym for "galleries, libraries, archives, and museums".

+## GUI
+Acronym for "Graphical User Interface".
+Often refers to taking actions through Drupal's administrative interface in a web browser as opposed to effecting the same changes through Drush or programmatically.

 ## Greenfield
 An installation without legacy constraints.
 Usually refers to a brand new system where users load new content, as opposed to migrating content from a previous system.